adityakamath/gamepad-mapper/README.md

 # Gamepad Mapper

-A web-based gamepad mapping application built with Flask that allows users to test and configure their gamepad inputs in real-time. test
+A web-based gamepad mapping application built with Flask that allows users to test and configure their gamepad inputs in real-time.

 ## Features